-Omega Castings President and Founder Robert Cutshall in his office years.
+As with most businesses, Omega Castings has weathered ups and downs over the years.
 By maintaining a conservative approach and utilizing the newest and best tools, the company has been able to sustain the operation and their employees.
 It is with this approach they are hopeful to expand their current product line and thus their overall business.
 Currently, Omega Castings employs ten full-time permanent employees.